 Heroin is one of the most dangerous and addictive drugs in the world.
 It claims roughly half of its users, a number that is staggering, to say the least.
 These deaths are fully preventable, which makes the situation even sadder.
-More and more individuals succumb to heroin addiction each year simply because they’re not willing to seek and accept professional treatment.
+More and more individuals succumb to heroin addiction each year simply because they’re not willing to seek and accept professional treatment at the heroin addiction rehab center in Oregon.
 Others truly believe that heroin withdrawal will kill them, which is why it’s so important to answer the question, “Can heroin withdrawal kill you?”

 Much like opium and morphine, heroin is derived from the resin of poppy plants.
-First, the individual who makes the drug removes the opium–which resembles a milky type of sap– from the pod of the poppy flower.
+First, the individual who makes the drug removes the opium from the pod of the poppy flower.
 Once he or she does this, he or she will then go on to refine the opium into morphine.
 Refining the substance further results in various forms of heroin.